Home · Blog · Ice dams in Oakland County

 3. Check insulation depth.
 Less than 12 inches?
 You're under-insulated.

 5. If you've had ice dams two winters in a row, the next reroof is the time to fix it for good.
-Ask us about it during the estimate.

 Related reading.